 What sort of heat pump should I choose?

-Be sure to consider your current heating type when choosing which heat pump to buy.
+What is your current heating type?
 Some types of heat pumps are better for homes with electric baseboard heating, which lack duct work, while others are best suited to homes with oil, gas, or electric furnaces that have existing ducts.

-Know what’s important to you in your heating system.
-Things like your higher upfront costs, or being able to control the heat separately in each room can determine which type of heat pump is right for you.
+What’s important to you in a heating system?
+Things like upfront costs, or being able to control the heat separately in each room can determine which type of heat pump is right for you.

 Before you get a heat pump, view this list of questions to ensure you’re asking your contractor for the right information before your purchase.
 Then, check out the available rebates BC Hydro has to offer on heat pumps.